 Most of the problems that occur related to quality issues are as follows:

 - Document formatting not in place while printing – when you format your document and do not apply the required formatting or styles in the correct manner, the document can then look poor with data mislaid and of low quality with text, images, objects and characters out of place.

 - Issues with alignment and placement of tables, charts and graphs – While placing tables and setting properties, you need to ensure that you do the necessary settings on how you want the table to look like and how you want the formatting of the contents in the table.
 Otherwise, the output or resulting document will not have quality.
 The same applies to charts and graphs that you place on the documents.

 - Links or URLs not working – When you embed or add links or URLs to a document, please make sure that you have entered it in the correct format and that the link is in working condition.
 The link might be for reference or help, and if it does not work, it makes the document look incomplete and can make the user frustrated.

 - Spelling, punctuation and grammar errors, poor formatting and use of styles – These errors, if not rectified, can reflect on the quality of the organisation and its employees.

 - Contents of document not sufficient or not adhering to standards – Always make sure that you use high quality and standard information in the document so that the reader is content with what they expected.

-- Information in document being wrong and quality of contents being poor – Data in the document need to be error free and all information need to be recent and updated ones.
+- Information in the document being wrong and quality of contents being poor – Data in the document need to be error-free, and all information need to be recent and updated.
 Poor quality and wrong information in a document will not attract readers and will also brand the document worthless.